Cryptographic-API-Services/cas-dotnet-sdk/docs/EXAMPLES.md

-**Note: Benchmarks are performed on an AMD Ryzen 7 5800H Processor @ 3.20 GHz with 16GB of DDR3**
+**Note: Benchmarks were performed on an AMD Ryzen 7 5800H Processor @ 3.20 GHz with 16GB of DDR3**

 ### Symmetric
 - [AES 256](./docs/PARALLEL.md)